vaffer94/angularPortfolioVaffer/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+To build and and link all the resources needed for Github Pages:
+`ng build --configuration production`

 ## Running unit tests